saltymaccas/Fortnite-Imposter-AFK-XP/README.md

 ## How it works

-The script will constantly look for cirtain elements (Such as the play button) when the element is fuound it will click it.
+The script will constantly look for cirtain elements (Such as the play button) when the element is found it will click it.
 It will also press `E` and `F` to skip vote and leave the match quickly.